How to Build an AI Strategy Without a Consulting Budget

 Reimagining asks: If we were designing this today — knowing what AI can do — what would it look like?

 That second question opens up a completely different set of answers.
-It’s not about adding a tool to an existing workflows.
-It’s about questioning whether the workflow itself is sitll the right one.
+It’s not about adding a tool to an existing workflow.
+It’s about questioning whether the workflow itself is still the right one.

 The Uber lesson